A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Numerical Experiments

-For the chosen values of the hyperparameters, Algorithm \ref{alg:DCA} was used to solve the CMP formulation of rolling horizon SCED over $24$ hours.
-The algorithm converges within five iterations for all the instances solved.
-The average time to solve a single 15-minute time interval problem was $1.57$ minutes.
+Figure \ref{fig:CMPperformace} shows more detailed performance of the CMP models for Winter-1 of RTS-96 test system in terms of the number of lines in each of the operating zones and the total cost of operations.
+In this study, the CMP models additionally requires each line that exits an emergency zone stay in the normal zone for the duration of line cooling period.
+The line cooling period was arbitrarily set to $60$ minutes (four time periods).

-Figure \ref{fig:LineDistribution} shows the number of lines that are operating in each of the operating zones.
-We see a decrease in the number of power lines in the Normal Zone around 8AM and 5PM when power system is stressed due to contingency event.
-The constraints \eqref{eq:maxTime} ensure that the duration time that an individual line operates outside the normal zone are within the acceptable reliability parameters.
+Figure \ref{fig:LineDistribution} shows the number of lines operating in different zones when CMP-DC model is used for RTS-96 system.
+The behavior of CMP-MIP model was similar.
+We see that the model utilizes its flexibility as early as possible.
+The constraints \eqref{eq:maxTime} ensure that the time duration that an individual line operates outside the normal zone without cooling is within the acceptable reliability parameters.
+Therefore, the number of lines operating outside the normal zone decreases with time.
+However, once the lines have met the cooling period requirement, they once again operate in an emergency zone.
+To illustrate this behavior, note that there are $6$ lines in LTE zone at 11:45 A.M. that reduces to $3$ by 12:00 P.M.
+The number of lines in LTE again reaches $6$ at 12:45 P.M.
+Therefore, we see an oscillating pattern in the number of lines where the period of oscillation aligns with the line cooling period $T^c$.
 The added flexibility of allowing the lines to operate outside the normal zone results in efficient utilization of resources to address contingency.
 This is reflected in the lower operating costs when compared to the strict model that lacks this flexibility as seen in Figure \ref{fig:OperatingCost}.
-The total operating costs include the generation and shedding costs (if any).
-The CMP formulation of SCED especially lowered total cost for periods of highest demand (5 P.M. -- 9 P.M.).

-We performed the experiment on eight different contingency scenarios, with two days corresponding to each of the four seasons.
-The results are shown in Table \ref{tab:DifferentDays}.
-The table shows the total operating cost, the units of demand shed, and the average number of lines operating outside the normal zone.
-The table shows operating costs are the highest during summer contingency events and the least in winter.
-The CMP formulation of SCED results in a lower cost uniformly across all scenarios with the highest decrease of $12.92\%$ on day Spring-1.
-The high contingency summer days also result in the highest number of lines operating in the emergency zones ($14.083$ and $18.208$, respectively).
+The oscillating behavior is also evident in the total operating costs.